mblumtritt/tcp-client/README.md

 puts(response)
 ```

-For more samples see [the samples dir](https://github.com/mblumtritt/tcp-client/tree/main/sample)
+For more samples see [the examples dir](https://github.com/mblumtritt/tcp-client/tree/main/examples)

 ## Installation